benevolent-games/slate/readme.md

 ## 🧐 more useful utils

-no time to document these fully, but they're there
+ain't got no time to document these fully, but they're there

-- `debounce` — is a pretty good debouncer
+- `debounce` — my trusty debouncer
 - `deep` — utilities for data structures like 'equal' and 'freeze'
 - `is` — proper type guards
+- `ob` — map over an object's values with `ob(object).map(fn)`
+- `ev` — to listen for events
+- `el` — small syntax to generate html without lit
+- `nap` — sleep for x milliseconds
 - `explode_promise` — make an inside-out promise
 - `generate_id` — generate a crypto-random hexadecimal id string
-- `pub` — easy pub/sub tool
+- `pubsub` — easy pub/sub tool
 - `requirement` — pass required data to a group of things
+- `ShockDrop` and `ShockDragDrop` — for drag-and-drop integrations